vtex/toolbelt/README.md

 ## How do I ignore specific files or directories in my app so that they are not uploaded?

 Create a `.vtexignore` file containing, on each line, paths you wish to ignore.
-If no `.vtexignore` is found, your [.gitignore](http://git-scm.com/docs/gitignore) file is used instead.

 ## How do I publish my App to the VTEX App Store?